Google Business Profile Content: The Local SEO Asset Most Businesses Ignore

 - Check hours, holiday hours, and booking links.

-- Track calls, direction requests, website clicks, and bookings.
+- Track calls, direction requests, website clicks, and bookings inside the GBP dashboard.

 Your Google Business Profile will not replace a good website, but it can make the website work harder.
-For local businesses, it is often the first impression, the proof layer, and the conversion point all in one place.
+For local businesses, it is often the first impression, the proof layer, and the conversion point all in one place, and increasingly, the citation source AI search systems quote when someone asks for a recommendation.

 Need fresh content for local search?